Absolutely no affiliation with "I Love This Yarn". :)

 I really like how the top of this hat mimics a "standard" hat with an 8 segment decrease pattern.
 Much smoother and less bulky than the double thick hat patterns that start at one end and knit to the other end and just double up the sts 4 rows from the end.

 This is what it looks like once you've grafted the first row to the last.
 When grafting through the short rowed sections, make sure to get the wraps with the stitches.
 There are lots of tutorials on how to graft.
 Some people like to do it following the waste yarn, some like to put it onto hand knitting needles and do it that way, some like to take it off the machine, flip it around, and graft on the machine.
-You won't be able to graft it from the purl side and turn it inside out though.
+If you graft it from the purl side, you will need to turn it right side out through the end holes before tightening them up.

 This hat is super quick to make, and if you leave waste yarn between them, you can do a long strip of hats on the machine, then separate them later and graft while watching TV.